tanvirarafin/tanvirarafin.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper titled "Ising Model Processors on a Spatial Computing Architecture" has been accepted to the 2024 IEEE 67th International Midwest Symposium on Circuits and Systems (MWSCAS) is the North American flagship conference of the IEEE Circuits and Systems (CAS) Society.
+Our paper titled "Ising Model Processors on a Spatial Computing Architecture" has been accepted to the 2024 IEEE 67th International Midwest Symposium on Circuits and Systems (MWSCAS).
 Congratulations, Yanze!